v-danh/debugger/README.md

 # Python Debugger
-Analyse, detect and correct potential errors in all programs that use ML
+Detect, analyze and correct potential errors in all programs that use ML
 # Supported programming languages
-> Python
++ Python